iloveicedgreentea/GoWatchIt/readme.md

 `export LOG_LEVEL=debug` to have it print out debug logs

 `export SUPER_DEBUG=true` for each line to have a trace to its call site and line number

+If using a container you can set the above as environment variables.

+## How BEQ Support Works
+On play and resume, it will load the profile.
+On pause and stop, it will unload it (so you don't forget).
+It has some logic to cache the profile so if you pause and unpause, the profile will get loaded much faster as it skips searching the DB and stuff.

+If enabled, it will also send a notification to Home Assistant via Notify.

+For safety, the tool tries to unload the profile when it loads up each time in case it crashed or was killed previously, and will unload before playing anything so it doesn't start playing something with the wrong profile.

+### Matching
+The tool will search the catalog and match based on codec (Atmos, DTS-X, etc), title, year, and edition.
+I have tested with multiple titles and everything matched as expected.

+*If you get an incorrect match, please open a github issue asap*

+### Editions

+This tool will do its best to match editions.
+It will look for one of the following:
+1) Plex edition metadata.
+Set this from your server in the UI
+2) Looking at the file name if it contains `Unrated, Ultimate, Theatrical, Extended, Director, Criterion`

+There is no other reliable way to get the edition.
+If an edition is not matched, BEQ will fail to load for safety.
+If a BEQCatalog entry has a blank edition, then edition will not matter and it will match based on the usual criteria.

+If you find repeated match failures because of editions, open a github issue with debug logs of you triggering `media.play`

 ## Building Binary
 GOOS=xxxx make build